Deep Learning and Neural Networks in Automation

 The Neuron is well designed if it applies an appropriate output for the untrained scenarios by measuring the recognizing which trained input pattern is closest to the untrained input pattern being presented and choosing the output from this closest relative.

 Example: Imagine the input pattern being presented is 0,,0,1.
 Look in the table.
 Its untrained so the Neuron has to decide which is the best output.
-It looks thru the table to see the closest pattern.
+It looks through the table to see the closest pattern.
 It finds 0,0,0 (pretty close) 1,0,0 (Pretty close) – both have 2 zeroes and a single 1.
 Now depending on how the Neuron is designed it will pick one of those patterns as the closest and select the corresponding output.

 Read about deep learning here